AjinkyaTaranekar/Certificate-Generator/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Special thanks to Google CLoud vision api and Geeks For Geeks
-* Inspiration
+* Inspiration from Version Beta 2k18 winner
-* etc